sdogruyol/crystal_for_rubyists/book/chapter-04.md

 Nothing!
 Yay :)

 Now that we create our first project.
-Let's use some libraries.
+Let's use some external libraries.

+## Using Shards for dependency management

-To add a new dependency to our project we use `shards`. `shards` is like `bundler` and `shard.yml` is like `Gemfile`.
+To manage dependencies of a project we use `shards`. `shards` is like `bundler` and `shard.yml` is like `Gemfile`.

 Let's open up `shard.yml`.